Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Introduction

+On such a foliation, a Hamiltonian description of a classical scalar field theory of matter is considered, with its fields and field-momenta having domain on the spatial hypersurfaces.
+These fields are then quantized on each hypersurface, the quantization depending on a suitably chosen complex structure, which is in turn dependent on the geometry of the leaf.
+Thus, quantization becomes $t$-dependent, as the dependence on the geometrical objects of the leaf is composed with their intrinsic time dependence, given the non-constant nature of $(h_{ij}(t), \pi_{ij}(t), N(t), N^i(t))$ due to the dynamical nature of generic background spacetimes.
+This additional $t-$dependence is inherited by quantum states and operators, and also by the K\"ahler structure at the second quantized level.

-Our final goal is to build a description of the Hamiltonian dynamics of QFT as a Hamiltonian system with respect to a canonical Poisson structure, following the well known construction of Kibble for geometrical quantum mechanics.
-The geometrical origin of the quantization procedure and the dependence on the geometrical structures defined on the set of classical fields will be of the utmost importance to study the properties of the resulting dynamics.
-In particular, the {\it second quantized} structure will allow us to present an evolution equation that modify the Schrödinger equation and preserves norm in the evolution.
-This kind of geometric structure is key to understand the interplay between a fully hybrid theory of gravity and quantum field theory as we show in \cite{alonso2023c} where the space-time is no longer treated as a background but as a fully dynamical entity.
+Our final goal is to build a description of the Hamiltonian dynamics of QFT as a Hamiltonian system with respect to a canonical Poisson structure, following the well known construction of Kibble (and, later, its generalization by Ashtekar and Schilling) for geometrical quantum mechanics \cite{kibbleGeometrizationQuantum1979,ashtekarGeometricalFormulation1999}.
+The geometric quantization procedure based on the geometric structures defined on the set of classical fields, as well as their $t$-dependence, will determine crucial aspects of the resulting dynamics.
+In particular, the {\it second quantized} structure will provide an evolution equation that modifies the Schrödinger equation and preserves norm in the evolution in a similar way suggested in other works \cite{agulloUnitarityUltraviolet2015,kozhikkalBogoliubovTransformation2023}.
+This preservation of norm is not obtained as a property in the usual prescription as it is explored in \cite{hofmannClassicalQuantum2015,hofmannNonGaussianGroundstate2017,hofmannQuantumComplete2019,eglseerQuantumPopulations2021}.
+This kind of geometric structure is key to build a mathematically consistent theory of classical gravity coupled to quantum field, as we showed in \cite{alonsobujHybridGeometrodynamics2024}, where the space-time is no longer treated as a background, but instead it suffers the \textit{backreaction} of the quantum fields.